jason-vega/DigitClassifier/README.md

   OUTPUT_LAYER_SIZE
 });
 ```
 We have now added a second hidden layer of 30 neurons, while the first hidden layer's neurons have decreased to 75!
-Recompile and run the program so that the new network structure can come into effect.
 ## Limiting the Number of Training/Test Images
 If you wish to test a smaller subset of the MNIST data set, you can limit the size of the subset by locating and modifying the following lines in *Train.java*:
 ```